Unifying Framework for Accelerated Randomized Methods in Convex Optimization: Preliminaries

 We also want our approach to allow construction of derivative-free methods.
 For a function $f$ with $L$-Lipschitz-continuous gradient, the directional derivative can be well approximated by the difference of function values in two close points.
 Namely, it holds that

 where $\tau > 0$ is a small parameter.
 Thus, if only the value of the function is available, one can calculate only inexact directional derivative, which leads to biased randomized approximation for the gradient if the direction is chosen randomly.
-These three features, namely, random projection and lifting up, unbiased part of the randomized approximation for the gradient, bias in the randomized approximation for the gradient, lead us to the following assumption about the structure of our general \textit{Randomized Inexact Oracle}. \begin{Asm}[Randomized Inexact Oracle] We access the function $f$ only through Randomized Inexact Oracle $\tnf(x)$, $x \in Q$, which is given by
+These three features, namely, random projection and lifting up, unbiased part of the randomized approximation for the gradient, bias in the randomized approximation for the gradient, lead us to the following assumption about the structure of our general \textit{Randomized Inexact Oracle}.